Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 ## CORE CONTRACT

+All smart contracts below are deployed on the Ethereum mainnet:

 - **MDC**: Maker Deposit Contract

 - **EBC**: Event Binding Contract

 - **ZK-SPV**: Zero Knowledge Simple Payment Verification.
 Prove the existence and rationality of Orbiter cross-chain Tx through zero-knowledge proof technology.
-Existence means that both SrcTx and DstTx can prove on L1 that they actually happened on the corresponding L2, and rationality means It can prove the intention of the user of SrcTx, and the result of the maker’s payment in DstTx conforms to specific rules.
+Existence means that both source transaction and target transaction can be proved on L1 that they actually happened on the corresponding L2, and rationality means It can prove the intention of the user of SrcTx, and the result of the maker’s payment in DstTx conforms to specific rules.
-- **FeeManager**
+- **FeeManager**: Maintain the information of all Dealers, manage and update the benefits that Dealers get from Makers, and ensure the correctness of revenue status updates through the arbitration penalty mechanism.
 - **DaoManager**

 ## Off Chain Compoment